-Bruno Parnisari (*1964), Deputy director, Head of the Mathematics, Analyses, Statistics and Standards Domain since August 2016.
+Bruno Parnisari (*1964), Deputy director, Head of the Mathematics, Analyses and Statistics Domain since August 2016.
 Doctorate in economics from the University of Geneva.
 Joined the Federal Administration in 1990.
 Lengthy experience as a researcher and manager (Federal Department of Finance and Federal Department of Economic Affairs, Education and Research), most notably in various areas of public finance, analysing relationships between the labour market and social policies, as head of the Short Term Economic Analyses subdepartment at the State Secretariat for Economic Affairs (SECO) (2004-2016), and as deputy head of the Economic Policy Directorate at SECO (2013-2016).
 In mid-2017, Mr Parnisari joined the Board of Directors of PUBLICA, where he represents the employer’s interests; he also plays an active role in the Investment Committee.
 Since early 2018, he has represented the FSIO at Compenswiss board meetings.

 Colette Nova (*1961).
 Vice director, head of "AHV, Occupational Pension and Supplementary Benefits Domain".
 Having studied law at the University of Geneva, Ms. Nova worked as a researcher for the Federal Delegate for Refugees (now the Federal Office for Refugees) from 1986 to 1987.
 She subsequently took up a post as a legal consultant with BIGA (Federal Office for Industry, Trade and Labour) in 1987 and was promoted to head of the legal affairs section in 1990.
 She remained with BIGA until 1995.
 From 1995 until July 2010, she was the executive secretary of the Swiss Federation of Trade Union.
 During this time, she also held the position of vice chairwoman of Suva and of Reka, and was also a member or chairperson of the board of trustees/management board of various social insurance institutions and pension funds.
 Ms. Nova has been head of International Affairs in the FSIO since August 2010.